 The Campus Safety Office and Its Function

-The Anderson University Campus Safety Office is located at the entrance to the campus on Kingsley Road, the small white house.
-It is designated as "Campus Safety and Information Office."
+The Anderson University Campus Safety Office is located at 431 Williamston Rd.
+Building A. It is designated as "Campus Safety and Information Office."

 Campus Safety Officers are assigned shifts that provide round-the-clock coverage for the campus of Anderson University.
 These officers are licensed by the South Carolina Law Enforcement Division and are certified by a state approved instructor.
 The officers at Anderson University have the same arrest powers (limited to the university campus) as county deputies do.
 They are authorized to make arrest for misdemeanors committed in their presence and for felonies with probable cause.